 d.
-The candidate is expected to submit for the review file a presentation of his or her activity in all three areas of teaching excellence, professional and/or scholarly achievement and activity, and University and public service.
+The candidate is expected to submit for the review file a presentation of his or her activity in all three areas of teaching excellence and innovation, professional and/or scholarly achievement and activity, and University and public service.
 Evidence may be relevant to evaluation of achievement in more than one category and the review committee will assign the evidence to the appropriate category.
 Campus guidelines may include separate requirements, expectations, or guidelines for various schools or departments.
 The criteria set forth below are intended to serve as guides for minimum standards by which to evaluate the candidate, not to set boundaries to exclude other elements of performance that may be considered.

-(1) Teaching Excellence
+(1) Teaching Excellence and Innovation

 Clearly demonstrated evidence of excellent teaching is an essential criterion for appointment, advancement, or promotion.

-Lecturers in the Security of Employment series are expected to maintain a continuous and current command of their disciplinary subjects while demonstrating the ability to foster an inclusive and stimulating learning environment.
+Teaching Professors Lecturers in the Security of Employment series are expected to maintain a continuous and current command of their disciplinary subjects while demonstrating the ability to foster an inclusive and stimulating learning environment, in which students gain knowledge of the subject, engage in problem solving, and develop their ability to apply critical thinking, evidence, and creativity.

-When evaluating the effectiveness of a candidate's teaching, the committee should consider the following objectives for individuals in this series: display evidence of continuous growth and mastery of the subject field; emphasize the connections between the subject and other fields of study; foster an environment that supports student curiosity, independent evaluation of evidence, and capacity to reason; provide guidance, mentoring, and advising to students, teaching assistants, and other staff and faculty with teaching responsibilities; create an academic environment that facilitates active participation and learning by all students with a focus on developing effective strategies to advance learning by students in various underrepresented groups; contribute to the development and adoption of effective evidence-based pedagogical strategies including instructional units, materials, and resources; incorporate and promote significant curricular revisions informed by current pedagogical knowledge; and apply and advocate for effective teaching techniques.
+When evaluating the effectiveness of a candidate's teaching, the committee should consider such factors as the following objectives for individuals in this series: command of and display evidence of continuous growth in the and mastery of the subject field; emphasize the connections between capacity to awaken in students an awareness of the relationship of the subject to and other fields of knowledgestudy; fostering an environment that supports-of student curiosity, independencet evaluation of evidence, commitment to high standards, and capacity to reason; provide guidingance, mentoring, and advising to students, teaching assistants, and other teachersstaff and faculty with teaching responsibilities; creatinge an academic environment that is facilitates active participation and learning by open and encouraging to-all students with a focus on, including developmenting of particularly effective strategies to advance learning for the educational advancement of by students in various underrepresented groups; contribute to the development and adoption of effective evidence-based scholarly contributions to pedagogical strategies and curricular development, including the development of innovative instructional units, materials, and resources; incorporate and promote significant curricular revisions informed by current pedagogical knowledge; and apply and advocate for effective introduction of innovative teaching techniques.